sunfounder/thales_kit/docs/source/LED.rst

 **R** stands for the resistance value of the current limiting resistor, **Vsupply** for voltage supply, **VD** for voltage drop and **I** for the working current of the LED.

-Here is the detailed introduction for the LED: https://en.wikipedia.org/wiki/Light-emitting_diode
+Here is the detailed introduction for the LED: `LED - Wikipedia <https://en.wikipedia.org/wiki/Light-emitting_diode>`_.

 Example
 -------------------